Part 2: Bugs & Part 3: Disease are found below.

 But let me just give you the solutions first.

-We use the Organocide as we see the bugs, several times, 2-10 days apart, depending on the severity and the tenacity of the infestation.
+We have used the Organocide as we see the bugs, several times, 2-10 days apart, depending on the severity and the tenacity of the infestation.
+Works well.
+But we have switched to using the PCO Choice because we can also use it preventatively in the dirt.
+Very important when chasing citrus leaf miners.

 Our second line of attack --- and maybe the most important --- is to pro-actively treat the soils to eliminate bug larvae and non-beneficial microbes before the problems start.
 For this we use a special kind of cedar oil: modified Texas red cedar oil mixed with ethyl lactate (made from organic, non-gmo corn).
 It comes in a ready-to-use formula or in a concentrate (cheaper).